ibm-cloud-docs/satellite/config-http-proxy.md

 ## Setting up TCP tunneling
 {: #setup-tcp-http-proxy}

 Your proxy must be set up with TCP tunneling.
-While specific steps might vary depending on your provider, follow these general steps to set up TCP tunneling.
+The following steps cover the general setup for TCP tunneling; refer to your provider's documentation for provider-specific instructions.

 1. Set up your HTTP proxy to tunnel traffic for all four of your location public service endpoints.
 To find your endpoints,